t-0hmura/fairchem/README.md

 > :warning: **FAIRChem version 2 is a breaking change from version 1 and is not compatible with our previous pretrained models and code.**
 > If you want to use an older model or code from version 1 you will need to install [version 1](https://pypi.org/project/fairchem-core/1.10.0/),
 > as detailed [here](#looking-for-fairchem-v1-models-and-code).

+> :warning: Some of the docs and new features in FAIRChem version 2 are still being updated so you may see some changes over the next few weeks.
+Check back here for the latest instructions.
+Thank you for your patience!

 ### Read our latest release post!
 Read about the [UMA model and dataset](https://ai.meta.com/blog/meta-fair-science-new-open-source-releases/) release.